11.1 Academic Integrity

 - A change to a related course that will provide the student with the necessary preparation for the currently enrolled course.

 Committee Hearing: Hearings shall be conducted in accordance with the University procedures for Appealing an Academic Decision, as published in both the Student Handbook and the Faculty Handbook.

 Authority of Committee Decisions: The University Appeals Committee recommendation is advisory to the Provost and Vice President for Academic Affairs who will issue a written decision within twenty (20) school days of the hearing.

 Committee Oversight: Both the Faculty Association and Student Government independently reserve the right to investigate alleged improprieties of the University Appeals Committee and may appeal to the University President to facilitate such investigation.

 11.4 Grading System

 Letter grades are assigned for all courses.
-The grading scale is
+The grading scale is interpreted as follows:

 F and WF